People conducting business globally are more aware than anyone that the world is much smaller than it used to be.

 And given that EU citizens are all protected no matter where they are, if you've got clients or customers, or even job applicants, who are physically located in the U.S. but have EU citizenship, you could find yourself unknowingly on the wrong end of a GDPR request, and be unable to comply if you have no mechanism for handling the data the right way.

-The clock is ticking on GDPR compliance.
 Given the stiffness of the potential penalties, the broad applicability of the regulation no matter where an EU citizen resides and the relative difficulty of figuring out how you might be affected, there's no time to waste.

 And it's also critical to keep in mind that if any of your business-critical operations are managed by third-party vendors that store customer or partner data on infrastructure external to your operation, they too need to be compliant with these regulations.